Nurdaulet-no/Akinator-LLM/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Nurdaulet-no/Akinator-LLM/blob/main/LICENCE) file for details.
-*(**Note:** If you don't have a LICENSE file, create one in the root of your repository and add the standard MIT license text.)*

----

-## 🙏 Acknowledgements

-*   Inspired by the original Akinator game.
-*   Powered by the Gemini LLM API by Google.
-*   Built with the help of the Spring Boot framework and the broader Java/JavaScript open-source communities.

 ---